Chair: Robbie Miller -- Robbie lives in Bridgewater, VA where he serves as college chaplain at Bridgewater College.

 NCP staff are available for presentations in schools, colleges, congregations, and camp or retreat settings, and can cover a wide range of topics related to earth care and human justice.
 Regarding environmental issues, we can address areas such as climate change, endangered species, the global water crisis, energy conservation, US consumption patterns, or other topics.
 Related to human justice concerns, we can lead sessions on areas such as poverty and hunger, globalization, child workers, indigenous rights, girls' education/women's empowerment, etc. We can also address specific areas such as South Sudan, Central America, South Asia, the Amazon or the Arctic.

-Along with creative up-front leadership, NCP staff bring ideas for putting one's faith into action.
+Along with creative up-front leadership, NCP staff bring ideas for putting one's commitments into action.